 A character quotes a seemingly made-up word that no one has ever heard of before then.
 This is usually a word the writer just made up, but is occasionally a real obscure, archaic, or obsolete word; for instance, 400 years before we had computers, we had email, which is a raised or embossed image pressed into metal.

 A type of Neologism, of which Scrabble Babble is a subtrope.
 Some examples are another form of Malaproper.
-See also Delusions of Eloquence and Informed Obscenity aka Snuggle Bunnies.
+See also Delusions of Eloquence and Informed Obscenity.

 Named for the above-quoted exchange from an episode of The Simpsons.
 (Incidentally, the word embiggen was later used in a completely cromulent paper on string theory.
-It's on page 31 here).
+It's on pages 28 and 31 here).

 open/close all folders